paulbackhouse/MavenHibernateMultiModule/README.md

     - Username and password in docker-compose.yml
 - Once the docker image is up and running locally (check docker)
   - In VS Code, press F5 - this will start the project up
-  - If using IntelliJ, you might have to to Maven Install the first tiem you run the project https://stackoverflow.com/questions/40359336/will-intellij-idea-mvn-install-automatically-when-make-the-project.
+  - If using IntelliJ, you might have to run Maven Install the first tiem you run the project https://stackoverflow.com/questions/40359336/will-intellij-idea-mvn-install-automatically-when-make-the-project.
 This might be applicable to VS Code as well the first time

 This should start the project up for you - check the terminal